RATES BRANCH SOFTWARE -

 -

-tickets are issued via these stations.
-For example, tickets
+but tickets are issued via these stations.
+For example,

-are issued via Chennai Central and Chennai park for passenger
+tickets are issued via Chennai Central and Chennai park for

-traffic towards south and vice versa.
-But there is no direct
+passenger traffic towards south and vice versa.
+But there is

-line between MAS and MPK.
-So a route from MAS to MPK has to
+no direct line between MAS and MPK.
+So a route from MAS to

 -